cloudkick/whiskey/README.md

   * Better reporting on a test file timeout
   * Properly report if a test file does not exist or some other uncaught exception was thrown
+  * Fix a bug with output buffer not being fully flushed on exit on OS X

 * 30.03.2011 - v0.2.2:
   * Add timeout support to the init, setUp and tearDown function -